X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: EXPERIMENT

-Table II presents the performance comparison on the RoNIN pedestrian dataset.
-The experimental results show that X-IONet achieved state-of-the-art average performance under both Seen and Unseen testing conditions.
-Compared with the strongest baseline method, X-IONet reduced ATE and RTE by 14.3\% and 11.4\%, respectively.
-These results further confirm that the cross-platform design of X-IONet does not compromise performance on pedestrian scenarios, avoiding overfitting to specific gait patterns while maintaining competitive accuracy on human inertial navigation.
+Table~\ref{tab:results} summarizes the performance of all compared methods on the RoNIN pedestrian dataset.
+X-IONet achieves state-of-the-art performance under both Seen and Unseen testing conditions.
+Specifically, compared with the strongest baseline, X-IONet reduces ATE and RTE by 14.3\% and 11.4\%, respectively.
+These results confirm that the cross-platform design of X-IONet does not compromise accuracy on pedestrian scenarios, effectively capturing human gait patterns without overfitting to specific motion styles.

-Fig. 4 illustrates the trajectory comparisons between X-IONet and baseline methods in several test scenarios.
-As shown in the figure, X-IONet produces trajectories that are consistently closer to the ground truth in both quadruped robot and pedestrian tasks, demonstrating its superior accuracy in inertial odometry and the effectiveness of its cross-platform design.
+Fig.~\ref{fig:trajectory} (left panel) presents representative trajectories for the RoNIN test sequences.
+Only two representative baseline methods are visualized: CTIN\cite{CTIN}, which employs a Transformer-based architecture, and TLIO\cite{TLIO}, which uses an EKF framework.
+The trajectories estimated by X-IONet remain consistently closer to the ground truth compared to the baselines, qualitatively supporting the quantitative improvements reported in Table~\ref{tab:results}.